jthom143/control_aredi800/paper/paper_outline.md

 ## To Do List:

-1. Complete surface flux analysis
+1. Surface Impacts
-   - Quanitfy heat flux for each simulation.
+   - Quanitfy surface heat flux for each simulation.
    - Quantify changes due to cloud albedo.

-2. Complete interior heat flux analysis.
+   - Changes in SH westerly wind strength/location.
-   - Calculate pole-ward heat transport.
+   - Sea Ice changes

-3. Water mass analysis
+2. Ocean Interior Changes
-    - Calculate AABW and AAIW formation rates.
+   - Water mass formation rates/ages.
-    - Age of each water mass.
+   - How does the ocean circulation change?